"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Qualitative Results

-Furthermore, software engineers who have explored ChatGPT have discovered its remarkable customization capabilities in generating responses.
-Some users have even asked ChatGPT to "explain certain code examples as if it were explaining to a 10-year-old" to obtain more detailed and user-friendly answers.
+Furthermore, software engineers who have explored ChatGPT have discovered its remarkable \textbf{customization capabilities} in generating responses.
+Some users have even asked ChatGPT to \emph{"explain certain code examples as if it were explaining to a 10-year-old"} to obtain more detailed and user-friendly answers.
 The user profiling capability of LLMs empowers software engineers to tailor answers to suit their specific needs.
-One user expressed their newfound confidence, stating, "Not sure if it's just because it is being explained to me in a specific way that I ask for, but I feel like I can better tackle my own coding projects after one day of use."
+One user expressed their newfound confidence, stating, \emph{"Not sure if it's just because it is being explained to me in a specific way that I ask for, but I feel like I can better tackle my own coding projects after one day of use."}

-In terms of the interpersonal aspect of interacting with ChatGPT, software engineers widely agree that ChatGPT fosters a more respectful environment, particularly when compared to Stack Overflow.
-Users appreciate the absence of pedantic or condescending attitudes, with one user recommending ChatGPT to anyone "even slightly interested in coding."
-People perceive ChatGPT as patient in providing answers, allowing them to ask repeated questions without concerns about receiving a response.
-Moreover, some liken ChatGPT to "an infinitely patient college professor who will politely and endlessly answer any and all questions you have," emphasizing the learning potential highlighted earlier in this section.
+In terms of the interpersonal aspect of interacting with ChatGPT, software engineers widely agree that ChatGPT fosters a more \textbf{respectful environment}, particularly when compared to SO.
+Users appreciate the absence of pedantic or condescending attitudes, with one user recommending ChatGPT to anyone \emph{"even slightly interested in coding."} People perceive ChatGPT as patient in providing answers, allowing them to ask repeated questions without concerns about receiving a response.
+Moreover, some liken ChatGPT to \emph{"an infinitely patient college professor who will politely and endlessly answer any and all questions you have,"} emphasizing the learning potential highlighted earlier in this section.
+A detailed table including the codes and quotes can be found in the appendix.